Point of Sale

 Either way, unbalanced payroll is a key contributor to poor cash flow.
 Consider hiring temporary staff for busy seasons and investing in a few great salaried employees to work year-round.
 Expect the restaurant manager to pitch in on slow nights when you keep staff on the floor and in the kitchen to a minimum.

-Poor inventory management can take a huge bite out of profits.
+Poor inventory management can take a huge bite out of profits and company cash flow.

 It’s tedious work, but taking regular inventory can solve cash flow problems before they start.
 Identify over-ordered stock, which foods are most often wasted, or whether you have an in-house theft problem.
 It also pays to be looking at alternative vendors if food costs are too expensive, or work with the current vendors you have on pricing, so you can keep expenses down.